klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/transaction.md

 | --- | --- |
 | DATA | The return value of executed contract. |

-Use [klay_getTransactionReceipt](#klay_gettransactionreceipt) to get the contract address, after the transaction was mined, when you created a contract.
+If you deployed a contract, use [klay_getTransactionReceipt](#klay_gettransactionreceipt) to get the contract address.

 **Error**